QMeqGR/utils-maxima/README.md

 diagonalize(M) -- diagonalize matrix M and return both eigenvalues and eigenvectors.
 For 2x2 matrices this returns answers where the built-in eigenvectors() call fails.
-For n >= 3 this function just calls a modified eigenvectors() called eigenvectors_fix().
+For n >= 3 this function calls a modified eigenvectors() called eigenvectors_fix().
 This is essentially the eigenvectors() function in share/matrix/eigen.mac but with algsys replaced with linsolve.
 It fixes the issue just mentioned.
 If you provide an additional argument 1, the eigenvectors will be normalized.

 **LAPACK:**